-Under these assumptions, the behavior of individual agents evolves as a stochastic difference equation, making it difficult to characterize or predict the behavior of any individual agent’s behavior.
-Fortunately, both tori and flocks are attractors of the dynamic system that is created by the decentralized control laws from the previous section.
-These attractors form what we call abstract states of the entire collective.
-Introducing the notion of an abstract state allow us to define a key problem of human interaction with bio-inspired robot teams: allow the agents to maintain their decentralized implementation, but allow the human to influence individual agents and thereby to influence which attractor or abstract state is exhibited by the collective.
+From the perspective of the abstract states on the collective, the behavior of individual agents evolves as a stochastic difference equation, making it difficult to characterize or predict the behavior of any individual agent’s behavior.
+Fortunately, both the abstract states of tori and flocks are attractors of the dynamic system that is created by the decentralized control laws from the previous section.
+As such, the abstract states represent attractors in the dynamic system.
+Characterizing the stochastic system with abstract states leads to the definition of a critical challenge in human interaction with bio-inspired robot teams: how does one allow the agents to maintain their decentralized implementation while allowing the human to influence individual agents and thereby influence which attractor or abstract state is exhibited by the collective.

-Before proceeding, it is useful to provide some evidence that the abstract state is not peculiar to the model described above eigenvalue associated with each abstract state.
+Before proceeding, it is useful to provide some evidence that the abstract state is not peculiar to our model described above.
 Couzin’s results are well-known, but distinct states are also exhibited by other systems.
-For example, a physically inspired system created by Spears [Spears] exhibits distinct phases (bottom, from left to right: isotropic, anisotropic, structured [TechnicalReport]).
+For example, a physically inspired system created by Spears [Spears] exhibits distinct phases also illustrated below (bottom, from left to right: isotropic, anisotropic, structured [TechnicalReport]).
+From these two models, we hypothesize that other stochastic systems have similarly defined attractors that can be used as abstract states to model and control collective behavior.